Custom properties are extra data fields for your models.

 You cannot link custom properties between a part/assembly and the drawing, unfortunately.

 The best method is to have all custom properties in the part or assembly, then link to those in the drawing.
+Because you can use model properties in drawing notes.

 That means you can create notes, blocks (a block contains one or multiple notes) and smart title blocks (which are also just a bunch of notes).